Sticky & transparent header

 Both can be enabled simultaneously:

-- Page loads → header is transparent
+- Page loads → header is transparent (

-- User scrolls down further (with
+data-transparent-scrolled="true", scheme = regularcolor_scheme, hide-on-scroll re-enables. - User scrolls down further (with

 Limitations

-- If your first homepage section is a Rich text or Newsletter (no imagery), transparent mode won't visually engage; the header just sits over the page background.
+- If your first homepage section is Rich text or Newsletter (no imagery), transparent mode won't visually engage; the header just sits over the page background.